badenh/mlbox/docs/tutorials/create-mlcube.md

-# Tutorial: Create an MLCube
+# Tutorial: Create an MLCube™
-Interested in getting started with MLCube?
+Interested in getting started with MLCube™?
 Follow the instructions in this tutorial.
 ## Step 1: Setup
-Get MLCube, MLCube examples and MLCube Templates, and CREATE a Python environment.
+Get MLCube™, MLCube™ examples and MLCube™ Templates, and CREATE a Python environment.
 ```
 # You can clone the mlcube examples and templates from GtiHub
 git clone https://github.com/mlcommons/mlcube_examples